ezeep/ezeep-js/readme.md

 ### Getting started

-1. Create ezeep Blue Account
-Sign up for an ezeep Blue account.
+1. Sign up for an ezeep Blue account.
 This creates an **administrator account** and a new **ezeep organization**.
 [Sign up here](https://www.ezeep.com/blue/)

-2. Register Client
-Register your web application to receive your **Client-ID**.
+2. Register your web application to receive your **Client-ID**.
 Contact the ezeep team at <helpdesk@ezeep.com> and provide the **Redirect Uri** of your web application.
 This Uri must host the ezeep.js component.

 ### Usage